Skip to content Logo Banca Ifis

 Double materiality results

-As concerns the social dimension, S1 – Own workforce, was identified as material only for own operations, over a medium-term horizon, while S2 – Workers in the value chain, S3 – Affected communities and S4 – Consumers and end-users, were identified as material for the value chain over a medium-term horizon (which also includes the long term for S4).
+• S2 – Workers in the value chain, S3 – Affected communities and S4 – Consumers and end-users are material primarily along the value chain, over a medium-term horizon.

 Environment